 The Council is required to publish a Local Development Plan Timetable under the requirements of the Planning Act (Northern Ireland) 2011 and the Planning (Local Development Plan) Regulations (Northern Ireland) 2015.

-The Council has published an updated Timetable with indicative dates for the main stages of the Local Development Plan.
-This updated Timetable replaces the Council’s previous Timetable, which was published in January 2016.
+Due to the impact of the COVID-19 pandemic and in compliance with the Chief Planner's update (DfI, May 2020), the Council has published a Revised Timetable with indicative dates for the main stages of the Local Development Plan.
+This Revised Timetable (Revised Timetable 2020) replaces previous versions of the Council's LDP Timetable, which were published in July 2018 and January 2016.

 To view the Timetable please click here